develop2arman/rust-all-in-one/workspace/memory/MEMORY.md

 ## Memory Safety

 > Safety: **cannot point to invalid memory and remain valid in all code paths**.
-In other words, safety basically boils down to pointers having valid references all of the time in your program, and that the operations with **pointers do not lead to undefined behavior**.
+In other words, safety basically boils down to pointers having valid references all of the time in your program, and that the operations with **pointers do not lead to undefined behavior** (#error).

 > Undefined behavior is the state of a program where it has entered a situation that has not been accounted for in the compiler's because the **compiler specification does not clarify what happens in that situation**.